In This Article

 What BVM Can Do for EU Customers

-- We provide CRA-ready industrial and embedded solutions designed to meet emerging EU cybersecurity requirements.
+- We can provide CRA-ready industrial and embedded solutions designed to meet emerging EU cybersecurity requirements.

-- Our systems are aligned with IEC 62443 security principles to support robust industrial cybersecurity standards.
+- Our systems can be aligned with IEC 62443 security principles to support robust industrial cybersecurity standards.

-- We deliver secure-by-design industrial PCs and edge platforms with security integrated from the ground up.
+- We can deliver secure-by-design industrial PCs and edge platforms with security integrated from the ground up.

 - We offer long-term product lifecycle support and documentation to ensure ongoing compliance and system reliability.

-- We provide guidance on compliance for regulated industries to help customers meet complex cybersecurity obligations.
+- We can provide guidance on compliance to help customers meet complex cybersecurity obligations.

-- We design and supply custom-built embedded systems for critical applications tailored to demanding industrial environments.
+- We can design and supply custom-built embedded systems for critical applications tailored to demanding industrial environments.

-With over 35 years’ experience in industrial computing, BVM supports customers across manufacturing, energy, transport, medical, and automation sectors with reliable, compliant, and future-ready systems.
+With over 35 years’ experience, BVM supports customers across manufacturing, energy, transport, medical, and automation sectors with reliable, compliant, and future-ready systems.

 Preparing for CRA Compliance